 Retention of Personal Data

-The provider will retain your personal data only for as long as necessary for the realisation of the purpose for which the personal data was collected and further processed (e.g. for the provider to fulfil your order, verification of your payment, and the fulfilment of other obligations of the provider and/or your obligations, to ensure that you have access to special information available to you, for the sending of the provider’s e-news, etc.).
+The provider will retain your personal data only for as long as necessary for the realisation of the purpose for which the personal data was collected and further processed (e.g. for the provider to fulfil your order, verification of your payment, and the fulfilment of other obligations of the provider and/or your obligations, to ensure that you have access to the special information available to you, for the sending of the provider’s e-news, etc.).

 Those personal data which the provider processes on the basis of the law, the provider retains for the period provided by the law.